abhijit-s/obsidian-vault-abhi.foxtel.io/Work/History v2/Requirements/Additional Requirements.md

 In the future, we want to provide the ability to a user to remove individual items from a user's history.
 These would again depend on the definition of a history item for a product.
 Example: In Binge, if a user wants to delete a particular show from history, that would probably mean removing history for all associated episodes within that show (TBD).

+## 3. Record history comprehensively (previously watched content)
+To elaborate, what this means is whether we would like to record viewing history as a complete record that includes the number of times the user (profile) has watched the content and the list of timestamps correlating to those.
+This could mean that an asset (content) is both in a `FINISHED` and `IN_PROGRESS` state - `FINISHED` by virtue of past completions.

+This can be useful in:
+- Determining user behaviour.
+- Applying additional business rules to determine how to treat such content.

+	NOTE: Vimond Resume solution had such a feature in place.